Bernie Sanders on Asian American & Pacific Islander Rights

 Similarly, linguistic barriers and not knowing where to get trustworthy information can also pose challenges in accessing healthcare for AAPIs.
-As a group overall, AAPIs are less likely to receive preventative care.
-For example, adult Asian-American women were least likely to have had a Pap test to get screened for cancer:
+As a group overall, AAPIs are less likely to receive preventative care and cancer screenings.
+In this video Bernie discusses healthcare with AAPI community.

 Stresses and challenges in life can affect mental health.
 However, AAPIs often face cultural stigma when considering mental health treatment despite the fact that many have faced extreme challenges like immigrating from war-torn countries:

 As a largely immigrant and refugee population, Asian Americans face economic and language barriers that prevent them from accessing health care and make them more vulnerable to advanced depression and other mental health disorders.
 Stress related to immigration and acculturation may also be a factor in developing depression.

 In 2013, Bernie cosponsored the Mental Health in Schools Act of 2013, which aimed to finance linguistically-appropriate mental health programs in schools.

 Bernie’s American Health Security Act of 2013 requires culturally and linguistically appropriate measures to be more inclusive and increase access.
 As part of the expansion of the Affordable Care Act, Bernie helped push for funding for the Asian American Health Coalition of Greater Houston.
 They received $650,000 in 2015.